-- The following packages are required for operations on SLES 12.
+- The following packages are required for operations on SLES 12. $\,$

 Package name Remarks

 alsa-lib -

 audit-libs -

 dstat Required when using parallel scan.

 glibc -

+Package name Remarks

-glibc-32bit -
+libgcc -

 libicu Provides collation support.
 Install 52.

-libgcc -

 libmemcached Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

-llvm Install version 5.0.x of llvm to run SQL with runtime compilation (just-in-time compilation) and add the directory where the shared library libLLVM -5.0.so is located to the environment variable LD_LIBRARY_PATH.
+llvm Install version 7.0.x of llvm to run SQL with runtime compilation (just-in-time compilation) and add the directory where the shared library libLLVM -.so is located to the environment variable LD_LIBRARY_PATH.

 FUJITSU Enterprise Postgres 12 uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

-Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".
+Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.
+For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in the PostgreSQL Documentation.

-LLVM-libs Install version 5.0.2 or later.
+LLVM-libs Install version 7.0.x.
+(1)

-Package name Remarks

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

-Oracle JRE 8 Required when using the installer or database multiplexing.
-Use update 31 or later of the 64-bit version.
+opencryptoki Required if transparent data encryption is used in conjunction with a hardware security module.

+Install 3.10 or later into default directory.

 pam Required when using PAM authentication.

 perl-libs Required when using PL/Perl.
-Install 5.16.
+Install 5.18.

 python3 Required when using PL/Python based on Python 3.
 Install 3.7.x.

-sysstat Required when using FJQSS.
+sysstat Required when using pgx_fjqssinf command.
 Set up the sar command after installation.

 tcl Required when using PL/Tcl.
 Install 8.6.

-unzip -

 xz-libs -

 zlib -

+java-1.8.0-openjdk Required when using the database multiplexing and WebAdmin.
+Use build 1.8.0_181-b13 or later for s390x architecture.